Jroo1053/CTFScore/Docs/README.md

 ### Single Node Deployments

-The single node deployment pattern is probably the most straightforward and least computationally intensive deployment option.
-In this deployment all of the individual components are installed on one node.
+The single-node deployment pattern is probably the most straightforward and least computationally intensive option.
+In this deployment, all the individual components are hosted on one system.
 If the provided docker containers are used this looks like something like this:

 ![Single node deployment architecture (containerised) overview](CTFComponents.drawio.png)

 This deployment option is the least secure as the entire scoring system is running on top of a vulnerable CTF.
-This almost guarantees that it will be completely compromised during the course of a CTF.
-As a result,this deployment option should only be used when CTF participants are given their own target nodes and are unable to interact with others as, the validity of both scores and accounts cannot be verified in this deployment pattern.
+This almost guarantees that it will be compromised during the course of a CTF.
+As a result, this deployment option should only be used when CTF participants are given their target nodes and are unable to interact with others.
+As the validity of both scores and accounts cannot be verified in a single-node deployment.
 It is possible to deploy this system without the use of containers.
-However, it is recommended that containers are used and given their own static IPs in a container network if, multiple services are deployed as system can more easily filter and apply events when, services are given their own IP address.
-The demo CTF uses this methodology, the docker-compose file for it is available for reference [here]()
+However, it is recommended that containers are used and given their own static IPs in the container network if multiple services are deployed.
+This will allow the system to easily filter and apply events.
+The demo CTF uses this methodology, the docker-compose file for it is available for reference [here](https://github.com/Jroo1053/CTFScore/blob/master/Deployment/Ansible/roles/democtf/files/wazuh-docker/docker-compose.yml)

-A Ansible playbook for deploying an example CTF in single node "mode" is available [here]()
+An Ansible playbook for deploying an example CTF in single-node "mode" is available [here](https://github.com/Jroo1053/CTFScore/tree/master/Deployment/Ansible/roles/democtf)
 ### Multi Node Deployments

-The multi node deployment is more complex and computationally intensive but, is better suited to handling multi user CTF.
-In this deployment all of the resources are deployed on there own VMs with, all of the CTF targets remaining separate from the scoring system:
+The multi-node deployment is more complex and computationally intensive but, is better suited to handling multi-user CTF.
+In this deployment all of the resources are deployed on their own VMs with, all of the CTF targets remaining separate from the scoring system:

 ![Multi node deployment architecture overview](CTFComponents-MultiNode.drawio.png)